Generating cryptographically-strong random lattice bases and recognizing rotations of $\mathbb{Z}^n$: Choosing random elements of

 Algorithm 2 can be thought of as a counterpart to the LLL algorithm \cite{LLL}, which applies successive unipotent matrices and vector swaps to reduce lattices.
-Although Algorithm 2 does not literally contain vector swaps, they are nevertheless present in the background because conjugates of $\gamma_j$ by permutation matrices have the same form.
-In that light, the following algorithm can then be thought of as an analog of BKZ reduction \cite{BKZ}, since it involves block matrices of size much smaller than $n$.
-Its statement involves embedding maps $\Phi_{k_1,\ldots,k_d}:GL(d,\R)\hookrightarrow GL(n,\R)$ for size-$d$ subsets $\{k_1,\ldots,k_d\}\subset \{1,\ldots,n\}$ given by the formula
+Although Algorithm 2 does not literally contain vector swaps, they are nevertheless present in the background because conjugates of $\gamma_j$ by permutation matrices have the same form $I_n+xE_{i,j}$ as $\gamma_k$.
+In that light, the following algorithm can then be thought of as an analog of BKZ reduction \cite{BKZ}, since it utilizes block matrices of size much smaller than $n$.
+Its statement involves the embedding maps $\Phi_{k_1,\ldots,k_d}:GL(d,\R)\hookrightarrow GL(n,\R)$ for size-$d$ subsets $\{k_1,\ldots,k_d\}\subset \{1,\ldots,n\}$,

 where $h=(h_{ij})\in GL(d,\R)$.\footnote{The role of $GL(\cdot,\cdot)$ as opposed to $SL(\cdot,\cdot)$ here is again purely cosmetic.} The image of $\Phi_{k_1,\ldots,k_d}$ is a subgroup of $GL(n,\R)$ isomorphic to $GL(d,\R)$.
 (Of course we will only apply the map $\Phi_{k_1,\ldots,k_d}$ to elements of $GL(d,\Z)$.)